The Counseling & Wellness Center

 What if it's not an emergency but I'm really upset?

-At times of distress that do not reach the level of a crisis or emergency, there are several things you can do to help you cope with and reduce your distress.
+At times of distress that does not reach the level of a crisis or emergency, there are several things you can do to help you cope with and reduce your distress.
 Here are a few suggestions:

 - Practice breathing exercises for relaxation.